Skip to main content

 - # knative Promise

-The Paved Path Promise clusterSelector is set to environment: platform.
-That is telling Kratix to install the sub-Promises into Clusters with a environment: platform label.
+The Paved Path Promise destinationSelectors is set to target clusters with matchLabel equal to environment: platform.
+In other words, that is telling Kratix to install the sub-Promises into Destinations with an environment: platform label.

-You may have noticed that, when registering the Platform Cluster, the Cluster definition included exactly that label.
+You may have noticed that, when registering the Platform Destination, the Destination definition included exactly that label.
 You can verify the applied labels with:

 NAME AGE LABELS